 What is Delta 8 THC?

 Delta 8 THC stands for Δ8-tetrahydrocannabinol.
-It’s an analog of delta 9 THC — which is the psychoactive ingredient in marijuana that makes users feel high.
+It’s an analog of delta 10 THC and delta 9 THC — which is the psychoactive ingredient in marijuana that makes users feel high.
 When we talk about THC, what most people are referring to is the delta 9 version.